Savoy gets a windfall to move ahead with Curtis Road underpass

 Brown said the street will be lowered six feet and the tracks will be raised 15 feet.

-The project has been decades in the making as an important needed safety feature for a community bisected by the Canadian National railroad tracks, village officials said.
-It provide uninterrupted access by emergency vehicles to the eastern portion of Savoy and safe access to sidewalks and roadways.
+The project has been decades in the making as a much-needed safety feature for a community bisected by the Canadian National railroad tracks, village officials said.
+It will provide uninterrupted access by emergency vehicles to the eastern portion of Savoy and safe access to sidewalks and roadways.

 “I couldn’t be more thrilled to announce that the village of Savoy will be receiving more than $22.6 million in federal investment for the Curtis Road grade separation and complete streets project,” Budzinski said.
 “Advocating for this funding has been one of my top priorities since taking office, and I’m proud to help this project receive additional federal support as it moves closer to completion.”